vphantom/vof/SPECIFICATION.md

 #### Symbol Qualifiers

-Qualifiers may be simple tags or "key:value" pairs.
+Qualifiers may be simple tags or "key:value" pairs or "key:v1,v2,..." multi-value pairs.

+* **aka** — Aliases for the current symbol, reserved forever.
+Implementations must fail when an application or symbol table file sets the same alias on multiple symbols.
 * **key** — In records, tags a field as being part of the primary key.
 * **req** — In record references, tags a field to always include along with keys.
 * **list:** — In the `$msg` namespace in your root path, tags fields which intended as lists of records with their full path.
 When reading, if multiple symbols are declared as lists of the same path, the last one prevails.